-With Pony Club camps across the country in full swing, take a look at these 15 types of Pony Club parents that you may well recognise...
+With Pony Club camps happening across the country, take a look at these 15 types of Pony Club parents that you may well recognise...

 1. The DC

 This parent is the branch’s ‘top dog’.
 A bit of a celebrity in the area, we can’t help but try to befriend this person, and their child.
 They are extremely organised, know your event schedule better than you do and is always suggesting that you should join the committee.

 2. The flashy mum

 We all know the flashy mum… she boasts all the latest gear, has the nicest lorry and owns a top competition pony, complete with diamanté encrusted tack.
 This is the mum who still manages to look effortlessly glamorous whilst mucking out 10 stables and you can’t help but be a little jealous.

 3. The proud parent

 This is the one who hangs every ‘clear round’ rosette on the mantle piece and proudly shows you the videos of their offspring’s dressage tests from the weekend.
 All of them.
 They buys a photo from every competition and the family home is filled with framed photographs.

 5. The gossip

 This nosey parker knows everything.
 Think ‘Gossip girl’ meets Pony Club.
 They know all the scandal and drama within your branch — and one 50 miles away too.
 She even knows how much your friend’s neighbour purchased their new pony for.
 This one is more than happy to share their opinion over a cup of tea or something stronger.

 6. The mumsy mum